nt4f04uNd/wt-contextmenu/README.md

 *Thanks to [EmTschi](https://github.com/EmTschi) for giving an [idea](https://github.com/microsoft/terminal/issues/632#issuecomment-539420599)*.
 Original solution was found [here](https://github.com/microsoft/terminal/issues/1060)

+NOTE WHEN YOU USE ADMIN TERMINAL, YOU START IN `SYSTEM32`, SO BE CAREFUL AND KEEP IT IN MIND

 Unfortunately, it is currently impossible to have "Run as Administrator" and mount in current directory, unless they add parameters to wt, that will allow to change starting directory.
 [Check out](https://github.com/microsoft/terminal/issues/607)